moirei/event-tracking/docs/guide/automatic-tracking/tracking-app-events.md

 }
 ```

-## Auto tracking external events
+## Auto-tracking external events

-Events defined in vendor files can be included via configuration.
+You can also auto-track vendor events (like Laravel Auth events) by specifying them in your config:

 ```php
 // connfig\event-tracking.php